Mysterious Toothaches with No Answers To

 How Nourish Dental Care Can Help

-Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
-Dr. Chionh who runs the practice has many years of experience.
-He focuses on TMD, sleep apnoea, orofacial pain, and other mouth and jaw conditions.
+Nourish Dental Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh runs the practice and has many years of hands-on experience.
+He focuses on TMD and other orofacial pain disorders, myofascial pain, sleep apnoea, and other mouth and jaw conditions.